cosmo-organization/android-sploit/README.md

 python main.py<br>
 or use com.cosmo.sploit.tools to embed in your own application
 # Prequisite on Linux
-# Ski adb.rar for Linux
+# Skip adb.rar for Linux
 pip install colorama<br>
 python3 main.py<br>
 or use com.cosmo.sploit.tools to embed in your own application